 What is a Siloxane painting and why adopt it?

 In addition, its slightly satin surface prevents dirt and foam from hanging.
 It is therefore one of the marine finishes for the Mediterranean coast, where maintenance must remain minimal and longevity guaranteed despite a demanding climate.
-It is also interesting to look at practical advice on the best use of Siloxane paint and coating according to the type of facade to choose the most suitable solution for each coastal environment.
+It is also interesting to look at practical advice on the best use of Siloxane paint and coating according to the type of facade in order to choose the most suitable solution for each coastal environment.

 When would you prefer a pliolite painting for its facade?